 In September of 1973, the school officially became known as St. James–St. John School.
 At the beginning, the school was housed in the former St. James building on Acushnet Avenue, then moved to its present location at 180 Orchard Street in January of 1986.

-The School has grown from its original four classrooms for students in grades one and two, to ten classes of students from preschool to grade eight.
-In addition to the fundamentals of reading, math, and religion, the curriculum has expanded to include social studies, science and computer classes, as well as art, music, and physical education.
+The School has grown from its original four classrooms for students in grades one and two, to eleven classes of students from preschool to grade eight.
+In addition to the fundamentals of reading, math, religion, social studies, science and computer classes, we offer classes in art, music, Spanish, and physical education.
 Although the Sisters of Mercy no longer staff the school, the Mercy tradition of quality Catholic education with a caring and nurturing environment is still carried on by the dedicated, knowledgeable and caring lay faculty.